intelowlproject/IntelOwl/docs/source/Contribute.md

       3. Remember to correctly se the `objects`

-## How to modify a plugin
+## How to modify/delete a plugin

-If the changes that you have to make should stay local, you can just change the configuration inside `Django admin`.
+If the changes that you have to make should stay local, you can just change the configuration inside the `Django admin` page.

 But if, instead, you want your changes to be usable by every IntelOwl user, you have to create a new migration.